 How to Update a SlideShare

 One big drawback of SlideShare is that you can’t update an existing SlideShare on the platform.

 The only way to do it is to start afresh with a new one, deleting the old.
 That means:

-This feature used to be available, but was removed shortly after Microsoft bought the site in 2016.
+An update feature did originally used to be available, but for whatever reason was removed shortly after Microsoft bought the site in 2016.

-We can but hope SlideShare’s current owners, Scribd, will see the light and bring it back.
+Hopefully SlideShare’s current owners, Scribd, will see the light and bring it back!

-So let’s now recap exactly how to use SlideShare for marketing so it’s crystal clear, including how to use it to:
+To finish, we'll recap exactly how to use SlideShare for marketing so it’s crystal clear how to get maximum benefit from the platform, including how to use it to:

 - Grow your traffic...

 - Improve social media engagement…